mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/extensibility-api/extensibility-api-howtos/build-todo-example-extension.md

 In this section, you will add a view model to store our view data:

-1. Add a new file to the solution named `ToDoListDockablePaneViewModel.cs`
+1. Add a new file to the solution and name it `ToDoListDockablePaneViewModel.cs`.
 2. Replace the contents of the file with the following code:

     ```csharp